 Short-Term Effects for the Mother and Baby

-For babies, medical negligence can result in several immediate issues, including:
+Medical negligence at birth can result in several immediate issues to the baby including:

 - Blood pressure that is too high or too low